 Perfect when grown potted as a single specimen or planted in a group with other Echeverias.

-Makes a nice addition to a rock garden but watch out for drainage issues.
+Makes a nice addition when you add it to a rock garden but watch out for drainage issues.